hmzh-khn/hmzh-khn.github.io/_posts/2025-08-08-level2-inverse-games.md

 ## What We Found

 We evaluated our method on synthetic LQ games and a realistic lane-changing driving scenario.
 The results show:
+- Level-2 inference is a more expressive framework and can capture outcomes based on mismatched gameplay that level-1 inference can not.
 - **When agents misunderstand each other**, level-2 inference recovers those mismatches, giving the observer a more accurate and nuanced view of what’s happening.
 - Level-1 inference can miss these belief mismatches, often misattributing hesitation or inefficiency to the wrong objective.
 - Our method provides a plausible, structured explanation for deadlocks, over-cautious behavior, and unsafe maneuvers.